bfh/moodle-tiny_multilang2/README.md

 provided iso codes is preserved.

 ## Version History

+### 1.8
+- Release for Moodle 5.1.
+- Remove outdated PHP versions from CI.

 ### 1.7
 - Add a new setting `showfallbackother` to toggle the appearance of the "Fallback (other)"